-George Greer, a partner in Orrick's New York and Seattle offices, is a member of the Securities Litigation and Regulatory Enforcement Group.
-Mr. Greer's practice focuses on complex commercial litigation with an emphasis on securities, corporate governance and professional liability for accounting firms, class actions and energy issues.
-Chambers USA currently reports that "Greer has particular expertise in matters relating to allegations of false accounting and financial reporting."
-A prior edition of Chambers USA reported that "The market describes him as a 'bright, strategic' lawyer who 'understands how to deal with people effectively' and 'gets great results.'"
+George Greer, a partner in Orrick’s Seattle office, is a member of the Securities Litigation and Regulatory Enforcement Group.
+Mr. Greer’s practice focuses on complex commercial litigation with an emphasis on securities, corporate governance and professional liability for accounting firms, class actions and energy issues.
+Chambers USA currently reports that “Greer has particular expertise in matters relating to allegations of false accounting and financial reporting.”
+A prior edition of Chambers USA reported that “The market describes him as a ‘bright, strategic’ lawyer who ‘understands how to deal with people effectively’ and ‘gets great results.’”

 Mr. Greer’s current matters include the following.

 - Representation of a Big Four accounting firm in a grand jury investigation.

 - Representation of an investment bank in an action brought by the Federal Home Loan Bank of Seattle seeking to rescind the purchase of more than US$500 million in RMBS certificates.

 - Representation of a Big Four accounting firm in a wage-and-hour class action challenging the exempt status of unlicensed accountants.